-Public Service Regulations, 2001, Chapter 1, Part V, E.2(a) states:

-"The Minister may make a determination regarding-
+Public Service Regulations, 2001, Chapter 1, Part v, E.2(a) states: "The Minister may make a determination regarding-

-(a) special daily allowances for visits abroad by employees."

-Paragraph 8 of the Department of Public Service and Administration's Financial Manual, dated 16 November 2001, states:

-"The expenditure on accommodation and the special allowance indicated in Annexure A of the Financial Manual may be refunded to an employee while on official journey outside the Republic.
+Special daily allowances for visits abroad by employee."
+Paragraph 8 of the Department of Public Services and Administration's Financial Manual, dated 16 November 2011, states: "The expenditure on accommodation and the special allowance indicated in Annexure A of the Financial Manual may be refunded to an employee while on official journey outside the Republic.
 It must be noted that the amounts mentioned in the Annexure are maximum amounts.
-It will therefore be advisable to have a departmental policy on the payment of reduced amounts, if any when such expenses is paid from donor funds or by a sponsor or a host or when payment of the maximum is not justified."
+It will therefore be advisable to have a departmental policy on the payment of reduced amounts, if any when such expenses is paid from donor funds or by a sponsor of a host or when payment of the maximum is not justified."